-Cytecare provides comprehensive and advanced clinical services for tumours like glioma-low grade astrocytoma, high grade astrocytoma (Glioblastoma), meningioma, pituitary adenoma, ependymoma, nerve sheath, primary spinal cord, prevalent in adults and ependymoma, astrocytoma - low grade astrocytoma, high grade astrocytoma (Glioblastoma), medulloblastoma, predominantly seen in paediatric cases.
+Cytecare provides comprehensive and advanced clinical services for tumours like glioma, low grade astrocytoma, high grade astrocytoma (Glioblastoma), meningioma, pituitary adenoma, ependymoma, nerve sheath tumours, primary spinal cord tumours, which is prevalent in adults and ependymoma, low grade astrocytoma, high grade astrocytoma (Glioblastoma), and medulloblastoma, which are predominantly seen in paediatric cases.

-Neurosurgery: The chance of best outcome in brain surgery is largely dependent on maximal
+Neurosurgery: The best outcome in brain surgery is largely dependent on maximal

-tumor removal.
-Our neurosurgery services include both primary as well as metastatic brain
+tumour removal.
+Our neurosurgery services cover both primary as well as metastatic brain

-tumors.
-Our focus is to remove the tumor completely or as much as possible, with a parallel
+tumours.
+Our focus is to remove the tumour completely or as much as possible, with a parallel

-removal, depending on the biopsy report regarding the type of tumor, adjuvant chemotherapy
+removal, depending on the biopsy report regarding the type of tumour, adjuvant chemotherapy

-and/or radiotherapy is administered after recommendation of the tumor board.
+and/or radiotherapy is administered after recommendation of the tumour board.